Telefonica to go back to its homework after German bet

 Given the pressure it faces in Spain, the increasing maturity of its Latin American business and the need for steady investment, the emphasis on debt reduction needs to continue, said Morningstar analyst Michael Hodel in a note to clients released on Wednesday.

-Telefonica is one of the most indebted European telecom operators, with net leverage at about 2.6 times earnings before interest, taxes, depreciation and amortisation at end-March.
+Telefonica is one of the most indebted European telecom operators, with net leverage at about 2.6 times earnings before interest, taxes, depreciation and amortization at end-March.

 It has already reduced its debt load to about 51.8 billion euros from 58 billion euros one year ago and analysts expect the group to announce a fall below 50 billion euros at the end of the second quarter.
 It said on Tuesday it was sticking to its objective of cutting debt below 47 billion euros by year-end.